Smallest drop of QGP: Thermodynamic properties in p-Pb collisions

-To investigate what is the smallest drop of QGP that can behave hydrodynamically, we adapt the strategy described in the previous section to the study of small colliding systems.
-Namely, we study $p$-Pb collisions at center-of-mass energy $\sqrt{s_{NN}} = 5.02 \text{ TeV}$, since this is the smallest system for which experimental results suggest QGP formation.
-This is the first time that event-by-event and minimum-bias hybrid simulations are used to study the thermodynamic properties of ultrarelativistic collisions.
+To investigate which is the smallest drop QGP that can behave hydrodynamically, we adapt the strategy described above to the study of small colliding systems.
+Namely, we study $p$-Pb collisions at the center-of-mass energy $\sqrt{s_{NN}} = 5.02 \text{ TeV}$, since this is the smallest system for which experimental results suggest the formation of QGP.

-As an enhancement of the framework proposed in \cite{Gardim:2019xjs}, we simulate the evolution of the matter formed in the collisions with a hybrid model, that also considers the pre-equilibrium dynamics and hadronic interactions after thermal freeze-out.
-It provides a better description of experimental data and has become the state-of-the-art simulation technique for heavy-ion collisions.
+The thermodynamics of ultrarelativistic collisions is extracted for the first time from event-by-event minimum-bias hybrid simulations.
+This is the state-of-the-art simulation of heavy ion collisions.
+As an extension of the framework proposed in \cite{Gardim:2019xjs}, we simulate the evolution of the matter formed in the collisions with a hybrid model that also accounts for the pre-equilibrium dynamics and hadronic interactions after the thermal freeze-out.
+This model provides a better description of the experimental data and is now the state-of-the-art simulation technique for heavy-ion collisions.

-Two-dimensional initial conditions at time $\tau=0^+$ were generated with the $\mathrm{TRENTo}$~\cite{moreland2015alt} parametric model.
+Two-dimensional initial conditions at time $\tau=0^+$ were generated using the parametric model $\mathrm{T}_{\mathrm{R}} \mathrm{ENTo}$ ~\cite{moreland2015alt}.
 These were free-streamed~\cite{broniowski2009free, liu2015pre} up to a hydrodynamic time $\tau_{f.s.}$ to model the pre-equilibrium dynamics of the system.
-The resulting hydrodynamic initial conditions were evolved using relativistic viscous hydrodynamics with MUSIC~\cite{schenke2010hyd}, assuming boost invariance.
-The hydrodynamical evolution ends at a freeze-out temperature $T_\text{switch}$.
-The freeze-out hypersurface is saved for the calculation of the effective thermodynamics quantities.
-It is also sampled using the Cooper-Frye framework~\cite{Cooper1974sin}, including shear and bulk viscous corrections.
-The sampled hadrons are then evolved using the UrQMD~\cite{Bass1998mic} hadronic cascade model, considering the possible scatterings and decays.
-The final particles are used for the calculation of observables such as the final multiplicity and mean transverse momentum, which are used in the analysis.
+The resulting initial hydrodynamic conditions were evolved using relativistic viscous hydrodynamics with MUSIC ~\cite{schenke2010hyd} assuming boost invariance.
+The hydrodynamic evolution terminates at a freeze-out temperature $T_\text{switch}$.
+The freeze-out hypersurface is stored for the calculation of the effective thermodynamic quantities.
+It is also sampled using the Cooper-Frye framework~\cite{Cooper1974sin}, including corrections for shear and bulk viscosity.
+The sampled hadrons are then evolved using the UrQMD~\cite{Bass1998mic} hadronic cascade model, taking into account the possible scatterings and decays.
+The final particles are used to calculate observables such as the final multiplicity and the mean transverse momentum, which are used in the analysis.